Last Updated: February, 2024

 - fuel gauge

-- in case of dual fuel generators – the option of switching fuels at a push of the button
+- in the case of a hybrid generator – the option of switching fuels at the push of the button

 8. Small size and weight

-Generators with higher total output usually have larger engines which makes them heavier and bulkier.
+Generators with higher total power output usually have larger engines, making them heavier and bulkier.
 However, this is not always the case.
-Especially if you compare inverter generators to the conventional portable units, you will quickly find out that inverters often weight even twice as little while offering the same wattage.
+Especially if you compare inverter generators to conventional portable units, you will quickly discover that inverters are much lighter types while offering the same wattage.

-If you need more power, it’s often a better idea to buy two inverter generators with the parallel capability to double the total output rather than purchasing one heavy generator.
-Moving a generator with a huge engine from one place to another can be a really gruesome task you definitely want to avoid, especially if you are planning to use it for camping or RV.
+If you need more power, it’s often better to parallel generators to double the total power output rather than purchasing one heavy generator.
+Moving a generator with a huge engine from one place to another can be a gruesome task you want to avoid, especially if you are planning to use it for camping or RV.

-This is an often overlooked aspect a lot of customers forget about when looking for portable generators.
+That is an often overlooked aspect many customers forget about when looking for portable generators.
 Don’t let the wattage be the sole criterium for determining how many and what kind of devices can you power.
-Make sure the generator has got the right outlets first!
+Make sure the generator has got the right power outlets first!

 A typical portable inverter generator should have at least 2 x AC outlets and 1 x DC output.

-They also typically come up with a dedicated USB port for charging portable electronics.
+They also typically develop a dedicated USB port for charging portable electronics.

-Some generators such as the Champion 3100 watt inverter are RV-ready saving you the headache of purchasing additional converters and switches.
+Some portable generators, such as the Champion 3100 watt inverter are RV-ready, saving you the headache of purchasing additional converters and switches.

 10. Environmental Regulations

-Most of the portable generators operate on fossil fuels and release toxic fumes.
+Most generators operate on fossil fuels and release toxic fumes.
 The two most common types of fuel are gasoline and diesel.
-Even though most of the modern generators (especially the inverters) are much cleaner than the older ones, they are still not really environmentally friendly.
+Even though most of the modern generators (especially the inverters) are much cleaner than the older ones, they are still not environmentally friendly.

-Most of the states impose strict regulations on what kinds of generators can be used there.
-Make sure you get the one which complies with national and state regulations and has the necessary certifications in place, including the EPA.
+Most of states impose strict regulations on what kinds of generators you can use there.
+Ensure you get the one that complies with national and state laws and has the necessary certifications, including the EPA.

-California residents need to be particularly careful as the environmental regulations are even stricter there.
-You need to buy a CARB compliant generator to be able to legally use it in California.
+California residents must be particularly careful as the environmental regulations are even stricter there.
+You must buy a CARB compliant generator to use it in California legally.

-Considering getting a dual fuel generator to minimize your impact on the natural environment.
-Propane is a much cleaner type of fuel than gas and is cheaper too.
+Consider getting a hybrid generator to minimize your impact on the natural environment.
+A propane generator is a much cleaner type than a gas model.
+It’s also cheaper to run too.

-If your power needs are very low (eg. you only need a tiny generator to power your camping stove, a phone, and the camping lights), you can also check out the portable solar generators.
-These are by far the greenest solution on the market.
+If your power needs are much lower (e.g., you only need a tiny generator to power your camping stove, a phone, and the camping lights), you can also check out the portable solar generators.

 11. Customer Support

-You certainly don’t want to spend hundreds or even thousands of dollars on a generator just to find out that if it breaks down there won’t be anybody to help you.
+You certainly don’t want to spend hundreds or even thousands of dollars on a generator to find out that if it breaks down, there won’t be anybody to help you.
 Trusted manufacturers should always be ready to assist you when the generator fails to work for any reason.

 That’s why you should only go with trusted brands and models.
-On the other hand, there are less known manufacturers which only recently entered the US market and are working really hard to gain credibility and trust of the customers.
-WEN is a good example of one such company.
-They are known for selling good generators and are very responsive when there is a need for assistance.
+On the other hand, some known manufacturers have only recently entered the US market and are working hard to gain the credibility and trust of the customers.
+WEN is an excellent example of one such company.
+They are known for selling quality portable generators and are very responsive when there is a need for assistance.

-On the other hand, some large brands attract criticism from time to time for failing to deliver good customer service.
+On the other hand, some large brands attract criticism from time to time for failing to deliver excellent customer service.

-Last but not least, make sure that you purchase a generator with ideally at least a 3-year warranty.
-Make sure you also check the rules first to know what kind of repairs can be carried out by a manufacturer without additional costs.
+Lastly, make sure that you purchase a generator with, ideally, at least a 3-year warranty.
+Ensure you also check the rules first to know what kind of repairs can be carried out by a manufacturer without additional costs.
 Professional servicing can be costly, so it’s better to save yourself the headache and a few dozen bucks and carefully read the manual first.

 Best Portable Generator FAQ

-Most of the portable generators do not have enough power to run an entire house.
+Most portable generators do not have enough power output to run an entire house.

-However, generators with the rated wattage of at least 7500 watts can be used to run all crucial appliances (eg. heaters, refrigerators, lights, garage door openers) in the event of an emergency.
+However, portable generators with a rated wattage of at least 7500 watts can run all essential household appliances (e.g., heaters, refrigerators, lights, garage door openers) in the event of an emergency.

-Anything rated at 12,000 watts and more can power an entire small household or the vast majority of electrical equipment in larger houses excluding some particularly demanding items (like for example electric clothes driers).
+Anything rated at 12,000 watts and more can power an entire small household.

 A 15,000-watt portable generator can run an entire mid-sized household.